Beluguy/Personal-website/content/posts/Projects/Mag-robot/index.md

 author:
   name: Marcus
 ---
-Our team designed and I built a remote controlled autonomous robot controlled via varing magnetic field.
+Our team and I designed and built a remote controlled autonomous robot controlled via varing magnetic field.
 The varing magnetic field source is from a remote that we also built.
 The code and all the parts we used can be found via this [link to github](https://github.com/Beluguy/Elec-291/tree/main/Magnetic-Field-Controlled-Robot).

 Here is a picture of the robot:
 ![robot](images/robot.jpg)